Skip to main content

 With Text to Speech, you can easily convert up to 3000 text characters into audio.
 This allows you to narrate sizeable sections of your course content, making it more accessible and engaging for your learners.

-You can access the Text to Speech functionality through the content options:
+You can access the Text-to-Speech functionality through the content options:

 • A voiceover block